 STCG from these funds are also added to the investor’s income and taxed according to his income slab.
 LTCG from these funds is taxed at the rate of 20% after indexation and 10% without the benefit of indexation.

 Investing in ultra-short-term mutual funds is made paperless and hassle-free at ClearTax.

 Using the following steps, you can start your investment journey:

 Step 1: Sign in at cleartax.in

-Step 4: Invest in your favorite funds from amongst the hand-picked mutual funds
+Step 4: Invest in the most suitable fund from amongst the hand-picked mutual funds

-While selecting a fund, you need to analyze the fund from different angles.
-There are various quantitative and qualitative parameters which can be used to arrive at the best ultra-short term mutual funds as per your requirements.
+While selecting a fund, you need to analyse the fund from various perspectives.
+There are various quantitative and qualitative parameters, which can be used to arrive at the best ultra short-term mutual funds as per your requirements.
 Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.

-The following table represents the top 5 ultra-short term mutual funds in India based on the past 1 year returns.
-Investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
-You may include other criteria like financial ratios as well.
+The following table shows the top 5 ultra short-term mutual funds in India based on the past three year returns.
+Investors may choose the funds based on a different investment horizon like five years or ten years returns.
+You may include other criteria such as financial ratios as well.

-Many a times investing in ultra-short term mutual funds might be a jittery activity.
-In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
-You can invest in hand-picked funds in a hassle free and paperless manner.
+Selecting the right ultra short-term mutual fund might be a difficult task.
+In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then go for ClearTax Invest.
+You can invest in hand-picked funds by investment experts in a hassle-free and paperless manner.